norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 </replace>

 ### Treat Ground Truth Like an Evil Genie
 Ambiguous wishes are the downfall of fairy tail magic lamps; a man wishes for wealth, and the genie transforms him into a rich miser on his death bed.
-Your ground truth datasets are as equally sensitive to ambiguity, and must be
+Your ground truth datasets are as equally sensitive to ambiguity, a

 Ground truth datasets for your product should be largely the domain of the Product Owner, and should reflect an iteratively tightening understanding of what success looks like.